Application Lifecycle

 service providers is very valuable.
 Your application's default service providers

-directory, and you can create your own provider
+are stored in the providers directory, and you can create your own provider

 with the following command: